Lishakuinkel/Lisha-portfolio-/README.md

 THEN I am presented with a responsive layout that adapts to my viewport

-Below are some esources used:
+Below are some resources used:

 https://www.w3schools.com/css/
 https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Advanced_styling_effects